-The app is geared toward young professionals in the twenty to thirty something range.
+The app is geared toward young professionals in the twenty to thirty-something range.
 Many of those in that target demographic live in larger urban settings, as the app has more traffic in those areas.
-Hinge works by matching users based on sign-up questions.
+Hinge works by matching users based on sign-up questions, like OkCupid.
 New users are prompted to enter questions about their political beliefs and even their “virtues” or feelings about alcohol, smoking, using drugs.
 They can have specific answers show in their profile, or not.

-After uploading (6) six photos (otherwise you can’t proceed), users answer a minimum of one written prompt.
+After uploading (6) six photos (otherwise you can’t proceed), users answer a minimum of one writing prompt.
 After that, they interact (click on) a section of another dater’s profile to send a “comment” and/or “like”.
 Mutual likes are notified or you can select an “X” to see another profile.
-Messaging is like texting and photo-free.
-Daters can become paid “preferred” members for around $10 a month or less, depending on duration of their paid sign-up.
+Messaging is like texting and photo-free, unlike Kik.
+Daters can become paid “preferred” members for around $10 a month or less, depending on the duration of their paid sign-up.

 Are There Hinge Scams?

 Yes, there are scammers on Hinge.
 While it may take a scammer more work to upload (6) six photos, instead of one, fraudsters know that this also might lead you to trust them more and believe the app is infallible.
 Knowing the tricks and sneaky methods of scammers on Hinge can protect you.
 While scammers are found on almost every site and app, certain varieties of scammers gravitate to specific platforms.